Coming Soon: A Reimagined National Air and Space Museum

-The museum is located on Independence Avenue at 6th Street SW, and admission is always free.
-Regular hours are 10 a.m. – 5:30 p.m., but the museum stays open until 7:30 p.m. during its extended spring and summer hours.
+The museum is located on Jefferson Drive, between 4th and 7th Streets, SW., and admission is always free.
+Regular hours are 10 a.m. – 5:30 p.m.

 The easiest way to reach the museum is via Metrorail or Metrobus.
-The closest Metro stop is Smithsonian, on the Blue, Silver and Orange lines.
+The closest Metro stop is The closest metro station is L’Enfant Plaza: (Blue, Green, Orange, Silver, and Yellow lines).
 The 32, 34 and 36 Metrobus routes, as well as the DC Circulator’s National Mall route, will all take you to the Mall, which you can explore in full once you’ve experienced the Air and Space Museum’s wonders.
 The facility is handicap accessible.

 What’s inside the National Air and Space Museum?

 The Air and Space Museum takes visitors to the sky, showcasing the amazing technological achievements that have progressed aviation and space exploration throughout the last century.
 Our fascination with flight is still alive and well, as the museum (and the accompanying Udvar-Hazy Center) is one of the most visited in the world year-after-year.